Rex Hunt

-Rex James Hunt (born 7 March 1949) is an Australian television and radio personality, and a former Australian rules football player.
-He was also a veteran Australian rules football commentator known for his habit of making up quirky nicknames for players.
+Rex James Hunt (born 7 March 1949) is an Australian television and radio personality.
+A former Australian rules footballer, he became a commentator known for his habit of making up quirky nicknames for players.
 He has also been known around the world for fishing and wildlife programs on the Seven Network and overseas stations.
-He was a former police officer who reached the senior rank of Sergeant in Victoria Police at age 30.
+He is a former police officer who reached the senior rank of Sergeant in Victoria Police at age 30.
 He also previously owned a restaurant, the D'lish Fish located in Port Melbourne.

 Early life

 Hunt was born in Mentone, Victoria, and attended Mordialloc High School.
 He joined the police force as a cadet after leaving school.
 In 1970, he was called up to national service.